 The cake part of the cupcake is a simple Victoria Sponge.
 I adapted this recipe from one I saw on Liv For Cake.
 I pretty much just left out the vanilla and did not make their vanilla buttercream frosting as I did the blackberry mascarpone mousse for these Earl Grey cupcakes.

 You wouldn’t believe how good my kitchen smelled as I was making the Earl Grey milk for the cupcakes batter.
 Because I was boiling milk with tea leaves, my entire kitchen was just so fragrant.
 I knew these cupcakes were going to be excellent.
 After making the infused milk, it is time to start on the actual batter.
+I have to believe this flavor would also be just fantastic in financiers.

 Now, one of the dry ingredients is also Earl Grey tea, however for this part I used cheap bagged tea.
 The reason being is that for the dry part you want really fine particles and cheap tea is essentially tea dust.
 For this part I just cut open a tea bag, measured out a teaspoon and added it to the flour, baking powder, and salt.